 Keys to Understanding Our Suffering, Healing and Happiness

-Knowing these brain circuitries, and learning from direct (especially contemplative) experience how they shape our thoughts, emotions, and behaviors – over the course of our lives, day to day, moment to moment – gives us powerful insight into how our brains work.
+Knowing these brain circuitries, and learning from direct (especially contemplative) experience how they shape our thoughts, emotions, and behaviors – over the course of our lives, moment to moment, day to day – gives us powerful insight into how our brains work.